NCEAS/metacat/docs/user/metacat/source/install.rst

   * **Reminder**:

-    * Data from existing or previous solr installations are incompatible with the new 3.0.0 schema and configuration.
+    * Data from existing or previous solr installations are incompatible with the  new schema and configuration for Metacat v3.0.0 and above.
-    * During the Metacat configuration process, confirm the path to your solr-home directory and ensure that the directory is empty.
+    * During the Metacat configuration process, confirm the path to your solr-home directory and **ensure that the directory is empty**.
-    * **After configuring Metacat, re-index all objects (an example is below for your quick reference, or see the `Metacat Admin Api`_).**
+    * **After upgrading and configuring Metacat, re-index all objects (an example is below for your quick reference, or see the `Metacat Admin Api`_).**

       ::